-In the opinion of the PMOC, the 1300 Contractor's management and administration of subcontractor work and lack of management support for the project quality program is a long-standing concern that has now resulted in two instances of non-conforming work being installed, with attendant delays and potential added costs.
+In the opinion of the PMOC, the 1300 Contractor's lack of management support for the project quality program is a long-standing concern that has now resulted in two instances of non-conforming work being installed, with attendant delays and potential added costs.
 The PMOC is concerned that the quality issues on two major roof slab concrete placements are evidence that the Quality Control (QC) and Quality Assurance (QA) processes for the project have not been fully effective in assuring that the installed work at the stations is in conformance with the contract.
-One of the events also showed that the quality issues revealed by recent events will result in further delays to the project and increased costs for the repair or replacement of defective work by the station contractor.
-In the opinion of the PMOC, SFMTA responded appropriately to these quality issues and has identified measures to prevent their recurrence.
-The PMOC urges SFMTA to continue to place top priority on the implementation of improvements to the Quality Program, including requiring the contractor to act in compliance with the adopted Quality Management Plan.
+One of the events also showed that the station contractor is violating provisions of its adopted QMP.
+The PMOC is concerned that the quality issues revealed by recent events will result in further delays to the project and increased costs for the repair or replacement of defective work by the station contractor.
+If portions of the CTS roof slab must be replaced, there will be a significant impact to the progress of the work on the project's critical path.
+The PMOC will continue to closely monitor the effectiveness of the contractor's quality processes in the coming months.